-Look through your checklist and see if there are items you can rent out instead of buying brand new.
-Nowadays, it’s becoming more common for brides and grooms to rent their wedding gowns and tuxedos due to the amount of savings they’ll generate.
+Look through your checklist and see if there are items you can rent instead of buying brand new.

-Not only is this applicable for your wardrobe choices, but it can also include everything from your decor items, lounge furniture, and special fixtures.
-By renting, borrowing, or using items that you already own, it can alleviate the cost of miscellaneous purchases and put those funds into more important areas.
+Cut more costs by renting, borrowing, or using items that you already own for decorations to alleviate the cost of miscellaneous purchases and put those funds into more important areas.